Elizabeth Charlotte, Madame Palatine: Early years

 The most important caregiver in Liselotte's life was her aunt Sophia of the Palatinate, her father's youngest sister, who also lived in Heidelberg Castle with Charles I Louis until her marriage in 1658 with Ernest Augustus, Duke of Brunswick-Lüneburg.
 In 1659, Liselotte's father sent her to her aunt's court in Hanover in an attempt to separate her from his estranged wife Charlotte.
 Liselotte later remembered this time as the happiest of her life.
 Sophia became an important motherly figure for her niece, and remained her most important confidante and correspondent throughout her life.
 During this time she also underwent a total of three trips to The Hague, where Liselotte met her paternal grandmother Elizabeth Stuart, the "Winter Queen" of Bohemia, who was still living in exile.
 Elizabeth wasn't particularly fond of children, but she became very fond of her granddaughter, whom she found similar to her own family, the Stuarts: "She is not like the House of Hesse...she is like ours".
 Her relatives in The Hague also included the slightly older William of Orange-Nassau, who was her playmate and was later to become King of England.
-She later also remembered the birth of Sophia's son George Louis, who also became King of England.
+She later also remembered the birth of Sophia's son George Louis, who also became King of Great Britain.
 Liselotte was fluent in French as early as 1661, when a French woman named Madame Trelon, who did not understand German, was appointed as her governess.
 When Duke Ernest Augustus of Brunswick took office as Prince-Bishop of Osnabrück in September 1662, Liselotte moved with Sophia to Iburg Castle.